 In March 2019, I was pleased to have some articles published on iMasters, one of the oldest and largest development portals in Brazil.
 It is really a great honor and satisfaction to be part of this portal, which only gathers professional references in their respective areas.

-Also this month, I participated in the organization of 11th PASS Local Group Meetup “SQL Server ES”, where I gave the lecture “Security in SQL Server - Are you leaving the key under the rug?”, which was a preview of what was shown at the event MVPConf Latin America 2019 and the speaker Tiago Neves presented the lecture “Starting a tuning work” , which was a preview of what he presented at the event SQL Saturday # 819 Brasilia
+Also this month, I participated in the organization of 11th Meetup of the local PASS group “SQL Server ES”, where I gave the lecture “Security in SQL Server - Are you leaving the key under the carpet?”, which was a preview of what was shown at the MVPConf Latin America 2019 event and the speaker Tiago Neves presented the lecture “Starting a tuning job” , which was a preview of what he presented at the event SQL Saturday # 819 Brasília

-It was also this month that we inaugurated #TeamFabricioLima's online training platform, which I kept hammering at Fabrício's head until I decided to put this project to work.
-The first course available was from Tuning Master Fabiano Amorim, Tuning's biggest name in Brazil and one of the biggest in the WORLD.
+It was also this month that we inaugurated the #TeamFabricioLima online training platform, a subject that I kept “hammering” in Fabrício's head until I decided to put this project to work.
+The first course available was from Tuning master Fabiano Amorim, the biggest name in Tuning in Brazil and one of the biggest in the WORLD.

 In March, I wrote the article General Personal Data Protection Act (LGPDP or LGPD) applied to SQL Server databases and participated in two lives:

 Another month that I like a lot is April.
-Month of the birthday of one of the people I love the most, who is my daughter Leticia.
-In terms of contribution, it was a very weak month for me, where my only two contributions were speaking at Global Azure Bootcamp 2019 - Victoria and MVPConf, the world's largest event of Microsoft experts.
+Month of the birthday of one of the people I love most in life, which is my daughter Letícia.
+In terms of contribution, it was a very weak month for me, where my only two contributions were speaking at the Global Azure Bootcamp 2019 - Vitória and at MVPConf, the largest Microsoft expert event in the world.

-This month I launched my first training on the #TeamFabricioLima online platform, which is the SQL Server Security - 1 Module, and I had over 120 students in this module alone 1.
+This month I launched my first training on the #TeamFabricioLima online platform, which is the Security in SQL Server - Module 1, and I had over 120 students in this module alone 1.